Dr. Hung and our friendly dental team are available and ready to get back to you.

 Complete the simple form below and we will be in touch shortly!

 There are many ways to replace teeth thanks to advancements in modern dentistry.
 However, only one option replaces both the root and the tooth, giving you the most optimal and comprehensive solution.
 With dental implants, we can ensure the most natural-looking esthetics possible, help you achieve a much stronger biting force, and give you the confidence to show off your smile to friends and family members.
-If you’re ready to schedule your very first implant consultation with Dr. Hung, don’t hesitate to call us at Oasis Family Dentistry today!
+If you’re ready to schedule your very first consultation to discuss dental implants in Woodinville, WA with Dr. Hung, don’t hesitate to call us at Oasis Family Dentistry today!

 A dental implant consists of three main components, all of which play an essential role in restoring your tooth.
 It starts with the titanium post (implant) that integrates with your bone and soft tissue.
 This is followed by an abutment, which acts as a connector for the restoration that sits on top.
 It also works to stabilize the tooth so that it fits evenly with your bite.
 To restore your implant(s), we can use single crowns, implant-retained bridges, and even partial and full dentures!